 Sure, you have to expend a little energy—-your peddling will get you the same amount of charge as if you plugged your smartphone into an electrical outlet (but peddling faster won’t help.
 It’s the time it’s plugged in that matters).
 If you get bored, you can always use the free on-bike Wifi.
 According to their website, 10 minutes of biking can give recharge about 15% of your battery.

-The company uses recycled materials and the kiosks are constructed by disabled people in Belgium.
-WeWatt, an initiative of former Flemish minister Patricia Ceysens and entrepreneur Katarina Verhaegen.
+The company uses recycled materials and the phone charging kiosks are constructed by disabled people in Belgium.
+WeWatt, was an initiative of former Flemish minister Patricia Ceysens and entrepreneur Katarina Verhaegen.

 3. Use A Case That Has A Built-In Charger

 Sometimes there isn’t a cell phone charging station near me, so when I travel now, I use the Mophie Juice Pack Air Case.
 I absolutely love this product and never see the battery symbol go red.

 It’s a case with a built-in battery that can charge your phone another 100%.
 It has a 2,750mah rechargeable lithium-ion polymer battery and is solidly built with high impact protection as evidenced by the numerous times I’ve dropped my phone.
 No damage to the screen or the phone.
 The added weight is minimal and I really don’t notice that it’s heavier than having just an ordinary case on it.
 I have used it for a full day out and about in Paris and have never run out of power.